 If alternative products are to be used consult with the supplier for more information, guidance and warranty.
+[Insert here the country or regional recommended Forbo Flooring adhesives](#)

 Use a short pile roller to apply the tackifier.
 It is recommended that tackifiers are allowed to dry to a tacky finish before laying the floor covering.
 The adhesive must be spread evenly over the entire floor area with particular attention to perimeter edges.
 Porous substrates may require priming with a diluted application of the adhesive.